-The Fund may pay other service fees up to 0.25% of the average daily net assets of the Fund's Class A Shares, Class C Shares and Class F Shares to unaffiliated financial intermediaries or to Federated Shareholder Services Company (FSSC) for providing services to shareholders and maintaining shareholder accounts.
-Prior to their conversion to Class A Shares at the close of business on February 3, 2023, the Class B Shares were also subject to these fees.
+The Fund may pay other service fees up to 0.25% of the average daily net assets of the Fund's Institutional Shares and Service Shares to financial intermediaries or to Federated Shareholder Services Company (FSSC) for providing services to shareholders and maintaining shareholder accounts.
 Subject to the terms described in the Expense Limitation note, FSSC may voluntarily reimburse the Fund for other service fees.

-For the six months ended May 31, 2023, other service fees for the Fund were as follows:
+For the six months ended July 31, 2023, other service fees for the Fund were as follows: